irfanhakim-as/linux-wiki/topics/nvidia.md

 ## GreenWithEnvy

 > [!WARNING]
-> This utility is no longer usable for systems running on Wayland.
-Efforts to bring Wayland support is still [ongoing](https://gitlab.com/leinardi/gwe/-/merge_requests/80).
+> Efforts to bring [Wayland support](https://gitlab.com/leinardi/gwe/-/merge_requests/80) is still ongoing, you may switch to alternatives like [LACT](lact.md) in the meantime.

 ### Description